 We have evaluated the effectiveness of the design and operation of our disclosure controls and procedures, as defined in Rules 13(a)-15(e) and 15(d)-15(e) of the Securities Exchange Act of 1934 (the "Exchange Act"), as of the end of the period covered by this report.
-Our management, including the Chief Executive Officer (as both Chief Executive Officer and Acting Interim Principal Accounting and Financial Officer), supervised and participated in the evaluation.
-Based on the evaluation, we concluded that, as of the end of the period covered by this report, our disclosure controls and procedures were effective in providing reasonable assurance that information required to be disclosed by us in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's forms and rules, and the material information relating to the Company is accumulated and communicated to management, including the Chief Executive Officer (as both Chief Executive Officer and Acting Interim Principal Accounting and Financial Officer), as appropriate, to allow timely decisions regarding required disclosures.
+Our management, including the Office of the Chairman (the Principal Executive Officer) and Vice President, Finance (the Principal Accounting and Financial Officer), supervised and participated in the evaluation.
+Based on the evaluation, we concluded that, as of the end of the period covered by this report, our disclosure controls and procedures were effective in providing reasonable assurance that information required to be disclosed by us in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's forms and rules, and the material information relating to the Company is accumulated and communicated to management, including the Office of the Chairman (the Principal Executive Officer) and Vice President, Finance (the Principal Accounting and Financial Officer), as appropriate, to allow timely decisions regarding required disclosures.